obsproject/bouf/README.md

 The main binary `bouf` automates the entire process based on the rules laid out in the config file and command line.

-Additionally, the `bouf-sign` utility is provided to sign files verified by the OBS updater (manifest, updater.exe, whatsnew, branches, etc.)

 The generated output has the following structure:

 * `install/` - OBS install files used to build installer/zip files (signed)